16 Southern Nevada Cities

 Laughlin, also an Arizona River Town, is the major employer for the area, while across the river, Bullhead City has the main retail stores.
 If you want the tax benefits that Nevada offers, Laughlin is a great place to call home.
 Water sports, lovely neighborhoods, and spectacular river views also make this city a vacation home destination.

 Searchlight– is a mining town with active mines.
 Housing is made up of an eclectic collection of new and old houses mixed with modular homes.
-Searchlight is halfway between Henderson and Laughlin and is adjacent to the Lake Mead Recreation Area at Lake Mojave.
+Searchlight is a small town in Nevada that is halfway between Henderson and Laughlin and is adjacent to the Lake Mead Recreation Area at Lake Mojave.